L2: Empuraan (soundtrack): Critical response

 For Pinkvilla, Goutham S stated, "The true soul of the movie became music composer Deepak Dev, who managed to create awe and excitement in every frame of the movie.
 His skills and reputation truly leave a lot more to be explored."

 "Deepak Dev's music and background score enhance every scene, creating a pulsating atmosphere", said critic Pratyusha Sista, writing for Telangana Today.
 Anna Mathews of The Times of India felt "Deepak Dev's music perfectly matches the brilliantly visualised scenes; we get involved in Khureshi's quests and get a feel for the mood, thanks to this."
 Arjun Menon of Rediff too praised the soundtrack stating, "Deepak Dev's rousing, orchestral score is the perfect match for the stately, epic filmmaking that treats each narrative with similar attention."
 Sanjith Sidhardhan, a chief film critic at OTTplay, stated, "Just like Lucifer, Deepak Dev's songs 'Kadavule Pole' and 'Empuraane' play with a more frenetic tempo and succeed in sending the fans into a frenzy."
 Rohit Panikker, reviewing for Times Now, felt "The soundtrack by Deepak Dev has its ebbs and flow, where it offers some peak moments, sometimes feeling quite intrusive and wrongly-placed."

 Bollywood Hungama wrote "Deepak Dev's music has no scope.
 'Phir Zinda', however, is well-utilized.
 Deepak Dev's background score is powerful and elevates impact in several scenes."
 In his musical analysis, Anandu Suresh of The Indian Express concludes: "Stunt Silva's action choreography is underwhelming as well, though not as much as Deepak Dev's uninspired background score, which is one of the film's most glaring weaknesses.
 The absence of a truly electrifying score has significantly diminished Empuraans dramatic and massy impact."

 Audience response

-The music as well as the background score were negatively received by the audience.
+The music as well as the background score, without considering the movie itself, were negatively received by the audience.